erniegerardo/CreativeCodingFall2014/README.md

 CreativeCodingFall2014
 ======================

-I take classes in this shit
+I take classes and put the projects here.